City Parks & Trails

 Children play area, gardening, and picnicking and passive program activities.
 The popular Music in the Park concert series is held here.

 The garden plots are assigned by a lottery each spring.
-The 2023 lottery is now complete.
-To be entered into the lottery for a garden plot for the 2024 growing season please stop back soon for a lottery form.
-Forms will be accepted starting January 1, 2024.
+The lottery is now open!
+To be entered into the lottery for a garden plot for the 2024 growing season please download a 2024 Lotto entry form.
+Complete the form and send it to City Hall at 801 SW 174th Street, Normandy Park, WA.
+98166 by March 15, 2024

 For more information about the lottery, contact Parks and Recreation at (206) 248-8258.